Undergraduate majors: journalism and mass communication (BA); sport media and culture (BA)

 - Major in Journalism and Mass Communication (Bachelor of Arts)

-- Major in Journalism and Mass Communication (Bachelor of Science)
+- Major in Sport Media and Culture (Bachelor of Arts)

 Graduate Programs of Study

 The School of Journalism and Mass Communication is housed in the Philip D. Adler Journalism and Mass Communication Building.
-The 65,000-square-foot building has computer laboratories for audio, video, design, writing and web publishing, a resource center, and the Moeller Media Research Lab.
-The building also is home to offices of the Iowa High School Press Association; the Quill and Scroll Society, an international honor society for high school journalists; the University's award-winning student newspaper, The Daily Iowan; Daily Iowan TV, a student-run newscast; and the Journal of Communication Inquiry.
+The 65,000-square-foot building has computer laboratories for audio, video, design, writing, and web publishing; a student center; and the Moeller Media Research Lab.
+The building also is home to offices of the Iowa High School Press Association; the university's award-winning student newspaper, The Daily Iowan; Daily Iowan TV (DITV), a student-run newscast; and the Journal of Communication Inquiry.

 Journalism and Mass Communication Courses

 JMC:1000 First-Year Seminar 1-2 s.h.